rust-lang/rfcs/text/1242-rust-lang-crates.md

 are behind off-by-default Cargo features.
 For example the `panic::catch_unwind` API, stabilized, in 1.10, could be behind a feature flag for crates until 1.12 is released.

+Note that this policy may change over time.
+For example if LTS releases of the compiler as created then it is likely that nursery crates will guarantee compatibility with an LTS release.

 ## Advertising